Importing Users from Atlassian Bamboo

 If you have already been using Atlassian Bamboo, and are now configuring Bamboo as a Crowd application, you will probably want to import your existing Bamboo users and groups into a Crowd directory.

 We recommend that you import your Bamboo users into an internal Crowd directory that has its 'Password Encryption' set to 'ATLASSIAN-SHA1'.
 Otherwise, users' passwords will not be copied across to Crowd.

-- Ensure that the database drivers for the Bamboo database are on Crowd's classpath.
-To do this, simply copy the JDBC driver jar for your particular Bamboo database across to
+- Ensure that the database driver for the Confluence database is on Crowd's classpath.
+Copy the JDBC driver jar for your particular Confluence database across to

 - Log in to the Crowd Administration Console.

 - From the top navigation bar, click Users.

 - In the left-hand side, click Import Users.

 - Directory — Select the directory that you have created for your Bamboo users.

 - Import Passwords — Select this checkbox if you wish to import the users' passwords from Bamboo.
 You can only import passwords if the Crowd directory is using the 'Atlassian SHA1' encryption method.